Andrei-Aksionov/Weaviate-demo/src/models/README.md

 - hasAuthors data type is Author
 - hasArticles data type is Article

+***

 ## VECTORIZATION

-With [text2vec-transformers](https://weaviate.io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-transformers.html) module Weaviate for each class  concatenates **all text** properties, sends it to vectorization module and use this vector during vector search.
+With [text2vec-transformers](https://weaviate.io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-transformers.html) module Weaviate for each class  concatenates **all text** properties, sends it to vectorization module and uses this vector during vector search.

 That's why if you want to exclude any properties from vectorization process you can provide skip parameter: